santisq/PSCompression/docs/en-US/Rename-ZipEntry.md

 ## SYNOPSIS

-Renames Zip Archive Entries from one or more Zip Archives.
+Renames zip entries from one or more zip archives.

 ## SYNTAX